 - Rund ums Studium

-Due to safety measures for the containment of the Corona Virus (SARS-CoV 2), semester routines and application procedures in 2020 may differ from those described on this page.
+Due to safety measures for the containment of the Corona Virus (SARS-CoV 2), semester routines and application procedures may differ from those described on this page.
 Please check the website of your university of choice for the latest information regarding future application periods.
 You will also find regularly updated information on the current situation in our News section (in German only).

 Niedersächsisches Studienkolleg ("Lower Saxony Preparatory Foundation Course") is an institution at Leibniz University in Hannover.
 Here, prospective students (non-EU), who are not qualified for direct university admission on the basis of their school-leaving certificate, are prepared for their studies in Germany.